KindleModding/kindlemodding.github.io/content/kindle-apps-and-services/_index.md

 ## Implementation details

-DBus is built upon _methods_, which can be have parameters and return values, and _signals_, which are broadcasts (with optional extra data, but no return values).
+DBus is built upon _methods_, which can have parameters and return values, and _signals_, which are broadcasts (with optional extra data, but no return values).

 LIPC's fundamental objects are _properties_ and _events_, which are built upon those DBus concepts.
 All LIPC operations happen on DBus's system bus.
 Just like DBus connections can request a specific name with `dbus_bus_request_name`, this can be done for a connection to request an LIPC service name.